Paolo Grillo

-Paolo Grillo (born 8 February 1997) is an Italian football player who plays for Serie D club Reggina.
+Paolo Grillo (born 8 February 1997) is an Italian football player who plays for Serie D club Athletic Club Palermo.

 Club career

 He was raised in the youth teams of Palermo, but did not appear for the senior squad.
 He spent the first 4 seasons of his senior career in Serie C.

 On 21 August 2020, he joined Serie B club Cittadella.
 He made his Serie B debut for Cittadella on 31 October 2020 in a game against Monza.
 He substituted Christian D'Urso in the 90th minute.
 On 1 February 2021, he was loaned to Serie C club Catanzaro.

 On 22 July 2021, he signed with Vibonese.

 On 26 July 2022, Grillo moved to Messina on a one-year contract with an option to extend.

+After Messina, Grillo played for Akragas and Reggina before joining Athletic Club Palermo on 4 December 2025.